aditya87/hummus/README.md

   bar string `hummus:"bar,omitempty"`
 }
 ```
 2. Leverages [reflect](https://golang.org/pkg/reflect/) for dynamic struct interpretation and [gabs](https://github.com/Jeffail/gabs) for dynamic JSON generation.
+3. Array struct tags have to be provided in order, and consecutively (i.e. they cannot be interspersed with non-array tags).
+I am working on a solution to this, but currently this is the behavior.

 ## Contributing